 Wade Nobles (1976) questions whether the concept is based on Western, individualistic values?
 In his writings about the extended concept of self amongst African peoples, Nobles claimed they have a sense of ‘we’ rather than the Western ‘me’.
 This means they value co-operation whereas Westerners focus on autonomy.
 This would mean the concept of individual personal development could be vulnerable to cultural bias.

 There are also some problems with Jahoda’s use of Self-Actualisation in that she used Maslow’s (1943) conception – fulfilling one’s potential – rather than his 1956 revision which effectively redefined Self-Actualisation as a meta-level of thinking.
 However, even in his redefined version, Maslow saw Self-Actualisation as bringing in far more healthy thinking, with a loss of fear- as did Clare W Graves (1974) with his equivalent G-T (YELLOW) vMEME.
 Maslow would also agree that anything that stops an individual progressing up the Hierarchy of Needs – thereby frustrating the actualising tendency – is likely to be injurious to mental health.
+According to Maslow’s biographer Edward Hoffman (1999, p206), ‘values pathology’ and ‘metapathologies’ are “the spiritual existential ailments that result from the persistent deprivation of ‘metaneeds’ [ie: the higher needs in Maslow’s hierarchy] – the lack of fulfilment of ‘metamotivations’.
+They include cynicism, apathy, boredom, loss of zest, despair, hopelessness, a sense of powerlessness, and nihilism”.
 Working from a partial Gravesian perspective, Ken Wilber (2003) has hypothesised that the mental health of 50 million Americans would benefit radically by a move from GREEN to YELLOW thinking.